 Once you get the ball rolling, prepare for your meeting and conduct some research into your prospect’s company.
 Identify pain points and areas of improvement to discuss during the call.
 Here are 6 pointers to keep in mind while pitching your digital marketing services over a sales call:

 - Don’t dive into your pitch right away.
-Build rapport with your prospect and create a friendly environment before you start selling your services.
+Build rapport with your prospect and create a friendly environment before you start to sell digital marketing services.
 Ask them how their day was and if they seem unforthcoming, volunteer information about yours.
 Engage in casual conversation for a few minutes and naturally segue into discussing the agenda for the call.

 - Ask your prospect whether they would like to add or remove certain sections in the agenda.
 This shows them you’re open to feedback and understanding their problems.